westerndigitalcorporation/swerv_eh1/README.md

 1. Setup RV_ROOT to point to the path in your local filesystem
 1. Determine your configuration {optional}
 1. Run make with tools/Makefile

+## Release Notes for this version
+Please see [release notes](release-notes.md) for changes and bug fixes in this version of SweRV

 ### Configurations